essonah/automate-daily-tasks/README.md

-I'll help you craft an engaging GitHub description for your file organization script.
-Here's a draft:

 # File Organizer 🗂️✨

 Tired of a chaotic Downloads folder that looks like a digital tornado just swept through?
 Me too! 😫 Say goodbye to the endless scrolling and file-finding frustration with this Python script that magically organizes your mess into neat, tidy folders.